Mathematics

 MA 421: Introduction to Topology

-Credits 3An introduction to the basic concepts of modern topology.
-Topics include: metric spaces, topological spaces, connectedness, compactness, completeness, quotient spaces, manifolds, and classification of surfaces.
+This course is an introduction to the basic concepts of modern topology.
+Topics include metric spaces, topological spaces, connectedness, compactness, completeness, quotient spaces, manifolds, and classification of surfaces.
 This course is designed to expose students to concepts in topology and to provide a foundation for a graduate course in topology.

 MA 422: Introduction to Complex Analysis

-Credits 3Functions of a complex variable: integration, sequences and series, the calculus of residues and conformal mapping are studied.
-In this course students are required to demonstrate their ability to write, using standard English.
+In this course the functions of a complex variable: integration, sequences and series, the calculus of residues and conformal mapping are studied.
+Students are required to demonstrate their ability to write, using standard English.
+Offered spring semester alternate years.

 MA 490: Research and Independent Study

-Credits 1 Max Credits 3An independent study or an original investigation in mathematics by the student under the guidance of the faculty.
-In this course students are required to demonstrate their ability to write, using standard English.
+This is an independent study course or an original investigation in mathematics by students under the guidance of the faculty.
+Students are required to demonstrate their ability to write, using standard English.

 MA 491: Research and Independent Study